 The constellations make up shapes of people, animals, and mythological beings.
 The word “mythological” comes from the word “myth”.
 A myth is a made-up story.
 The Greeks and Romans made-up stories about gods, heroes and creatures, such as serpents, dragons, or flying horses.
 They then named various constellations after them.

 Let’s take a closer look at a few constellations that might be familiar to you.
-As you look at these constellations you may notice that some of them are easier to see than others.
-Sometimes the images are just a series of straight lines in a special pattern that may not look exactly like a person, animal, or mythological being.
-Many of the constellations require you to use your imagination to see the image they create.
+As you look at these constellations, you may notice that some are easier to see than others.
+Sometimes the images are just a series of straight lines in a unique pattern that may not look exactly like a person, animal, or mythological being.
+Many constellations require you to use your imagination to see the image they create.
 See if you recognize any of these constellations:

 Hercules

-Hercules is one of the largest constellations, but its bright stars aren’t very bright.
+Hercules is one of the most prominent constellations, but its bright stars could shine more.
 Hercules is a hero from Greek mythology.
-He is one of Zeus’s children and was said to be very brave.
+He is one of Zeus’s children and is said to be very brave.
 This constellation is an image of Hercules, who became a god after his death.

 Orion